-Agreement establishes the Global Stocktake as a periodic review of collective progress towards implementation of the Agreement.
+www.deliveringonparis.com/ global-stocktake/ rticle 14 of the Paris Agreement establishes the Global Stocktake as a periodic review of collective progress towards implementation of the Agreement.
 The Global Stocktake is mandated to inform the preparation of future NDCs and to enhance international cooperation.
 The Global Stocktake will thus play a central role in framing climate action in the context of the long-term temperature goals and principles of the UNFCCC.
 The implications of the level of collective ambition for human rights and associated principles should be taken into consideration when reviewing the progress made by parties under the Paris Agreement.
-These implications should complement - but not substitute for - other key principles highlighted in article 14, including the importance for the Global Stocktake to be based on the principle of equity and on the best available science.
-To perform its mandate in a comprehensive manner, the Global Stocktake must be required to review climate action not only from a quantitative perspective but also in line with the principles mentioned in the preamble of the Paris Agreement.
-Consequently, a specific stream of the Global Stocktake should be dedicated to review the information communicated by parties, stakeholders, and intergovernmental organisations on how climate action has contributed to the respect and promotion of social principles.
+These implications should complement - but not substitute for - other key principles highlighted in article 14, including the importance for the Global Stocktake to be based on the principle of equity and on the best available science. comprehensive manner, the Global Stocktake must be required to review climate action not only from a quantitative perspective but also in line with the principles mentioned in the preamble of the Paris Agreement.
+Consequently, a specific stream of the Global Stocktake should be dedicated to reviewing the information communicated by parties, stakeholders, and intergovernmental organisations on how climate action has contributed to the respect and promotion of social principles.
 This assessment can help identify good practices and barriers for implementation in a manner that could inform the preparation of future NDCs and international cooperation.
 Such an assessment could help ensure that climate action is not promoted in isolation, but is instead integrated with other aspects of sustainable development.
-It would also enable the Global Stocktake to play a central role in promoting policy coherence and cooperation with other intergovernmental organisations whose mandate and expertise relate more specifically to some of the cross-cutting obligations mentioned in the Paris Agreement.
-A holistic approach to this collective assessment, combined with the invitation for other intergovernmental organisations to contribute actively to the Global Stocktake, would ensure that the integration of rights and climate action is periodically on the agenda of these organisations.
-Whereas narrowing the scope of the Global Stocktake would risk reducing its visibility and impact - and those of the Paris Agreement - among other international frameworks related to sustainable development.
-Read more: www.deliveringonparis.com/ global-stocktake/ PART 3 Recommendations o ensure that the Paris Agreement delivers on its promises, it is imperative that governments integrate their existing obligations and commitments to human rights, including the rights of indigenous peoples, public participation, the right to food, a just transition, gender equality, and ecosystem integrity into their climate policies.
+It would also enable the Global Stocktake to play SECTION 3 Recommendations o ensure that the Paris Agreement delivers on its promises, it is imperative that governments integrate their existing obligations and commitments to human rights, including the rights of indigenous peoples, public participation, the right to food, a just transition, gender equality, and ecosystem integrity into their climate policies.
 Additionally, poorer countries must be strongly supported through finance, technology, and capacity-building in addressing their human rights obligations in a carbon-constrained and climate-disrupted world.
 To promote this integration, governments must ensure that these principles are effectively reflected in the guidelines for the implementation of the Paris Agreement currently negotiated under the Ad-hoc Working Group on the Paris Agreement, in particular in relation to (but not limited to) the following key issues.
 Nationally Determined Contributions (NDCs):